-Simply put, the student-to-faculty ratio of a college is describing the amount of students at a school compared the the a:mount of teachers.
+Simply put, the student-to-faculty ratio of a college is describing the number of students at a school compared to the number of teachers.
 Swarthmore College, for example, has a student-to-faculty ratio of 8:1, meaning that for every one teacher, there are eight students.

 But what beyond that?
 What else can a student-to-faculty ratio tell you besides the number of students and teachers?